Jmateusribeiro/API-And-Web-Testing-RobotFramework/README.md

 just the test that cover that feature will fail)
 - Don't forget to cover the features of menu navigation :)

+    The .env file is committed because this project is only to demonstration purposes.
+    In real projects the .env file, containing critical info, must be add to .gitignore

 Hope you enjoyed!